pub struct Store<'b, T: Config> {

 See: WebAssembly Specification 2.0 - 7.1.8 - table_alloc

-Sourcepub fn table_type(&self, table_addr: TableAddr) -> TableType
+Sourcepub fn table_type_unchecked(&self, table_addr: TableAddr) -> TableType

-pub fn table_type(&self, table_addr: TableAddr) -> TableType
+pub fn table_type_unchecked(&self, table_addr: TableAddr) -> TableType

 &self,